core-infra-svcs/dashboard-api-go/client/docs/DevicesApi.md

-    networkIds := []string{"Inner_example"} // []string | Search for devices in inventory based on network ids. (optional) serials := []string{"Inner_example"} // []string | Search for devices in inventory based on serials. (optional) models := []string{"Inner_example"} // []string | Search for devices in inventory based on model. (optional) tags := []string{"Inner_example"} // []string | An optional parameter to filter devices by tags.
+    networkIds := []string{"Inner_example"} // []string | Search for devices in inventory based on network ids. (optional) serials := []string{"Inner_example"} // []string | Search for devices in inventory based on serials. (optional) models := []string{"Inner_example"} // []string | Search for devices in inventory based on model. (optional) tags := []string{"Inner_example"} // []string | Filter devices by tags.
 The filtering is case-sensitive.
-If tags are included, 'tagsFilterType' should also be included (see below). (optional) tagsFilterType := "tagsFilterType_example" // string | An optional parameter of value 'withAnyTags' or 'withAllTags' to indicate whether to return devices which contain ANY or ALL of the included tags.
-If no type is included, 'withAnyTags' will be selected. (optional) productTypes := []string{"ProductTypes_example"} // []string | Optional parameter to filter devices by product type.
-Valid types are wireless, appliance, switch, systemsManager, camera, cellularGateway, and sensor. (optional)
+If tags are included, 'tagsFilterType' should also be included (see below). (optional) tagsFilterType := "tagsFilterType_example" // string | To use with 'tags' parameter, to filter devices which contain ANY or ALL given tags.
+Accepted values are 'withAnyTags' or 'withAllTags', default is 'withAnyTags'. (optional) productTypes := []string{"ProductTypes_example"} // []string | Filter devices by product type.
+Accepted values are appliance, camera, cellularGateway, sensor, switch, systemsManager, and wireless. (optional)

     configuration := openapiclient.NewConfiguration()
     api_client := openapiclient.NewAPIClient(configuration)